 Of course, there are plenty more ways to embrace the Slow Living Movement and living minimally with less “stuff” is one.
 Read more on that here where I offer suggestions on how to live with less.

-Be mindful that some of natures wild offerings can be toxic to domestic animals, so it’s worth a quick check first.
+Be mindful that some of natures wild offerings can be toxic to children and/or domestic animals, so it’s worth a quick check first.